adithya123-code/cgcnn-reproduction/README.md

 1. Xie, T., & Grossman, J. C. Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties.

-2. Improving Deep Representation Learning for Crystal Structures by Learning and Hybridizing Human-Designed Descriptors.
+2. Examining graph neural networks for crystal structures: Limitations and opportunities for capturing periodicity

 3. Materials Project